linjinyi123/ljy.github.io/_pages/about.md

 ### Published Research

-- **"Research on Optimization of Investment Portfolio in the New Energy Vehicle Industry Chain"**
+- **"Research on Optimization of Investment Portfolio in the New Energy Vehicle Industry Chain"**  （EMFRM 2023）
-  *EMFRM 2023*
   DOI: [10.54097/yn3v7254](https://doi.org/10.54097/yn3v7254)

-- **"An Empirical Research on Influencing Factors of Stock Returns in the National Defense and Military Industry"**
-  *BCP Business & Management, Vol. 40, No. 3, 2023*
+- **"An Empirical Research on Influencing Factors of Stock Returns in the National Defense and Military Industry"** （BCP Business & Management, Vol. 40, No. 3, 2023）
   DOI: [10.54691/bcpbm.v40i.4363](https://doi.org/10.54691/bcpbm.v40i.4363)